BPerezLamarque/ELEFANT/README.md

-This tutorial explains how to run ELEFANT.
+This tutorial explains how to run ELEFANT for reconstructing ancestral interaction network from present-day data.

 <p align="center">